Spectral State Compression of Markov Processes: Numerical Studies

 Next, we investigate the scenario that the invariant distribution $\mu$ is ``imbalanced", in the sense that $\mu_{\min}$ is small and some states appear much less frequently than the others.
 We generate the random walk data as follows.
 Let $\bP_0 = \bU_0 \bV_0^\top$, where $\bU_0, \bV_0$ are generated similarly as the previous settings.
 Then we randomly generate $I$ as a subset of $\{1,\ldots, p\}$ with cardinality $(p/2)$ and rescale transition probabilities from $I^c$ to $I$ by $1/\delta$.
 In this way, those states in $I$ are visited less frequently in the long run when $\delta$ gets larger, corresponding to decreasing values of $\mu_{min}$.
 The numerical results in Figure \ref{fig:s3} show that the estimation errors of $\hat\bF$ stays roughly steady as $\delta$ varies.
 However the estimation errors of $\hat\bP$ increases as the invariant distribution becomes more imbalanced.
 The reason is that those rows of $\hat\bP$ corresponding to infrequent states in $I$ become harder to estimate.
 This does not affect $\hat\bF$ much, because the corresponding rows have smaller absolute values so they play a smaller role in the overall $\ell_1$ error.

-Lastly we test the spectral lumpable partition method for recovering the latent partition of a lumpable Markov process.
-We generate a lumpable Markov chain with a full-rank transition matrix as follows.
+Lastly we test the spectral lumpable partition method for recovering the latent partition of a lumpable and full-rank Markov process.
 Let $\bP = \bP_1+ \bP_2$ and let $\bP_1 = \Z \bar{\bP} \Z^\top$.
 Here, $\bZ\in \mathbb{R}^{p\times r}$ is a randomly generated membership matrix where each row has one entry equality 1 and all other entries equaling 0s; $\bar{\bP}$ is a randomly generated stochastic matrix given by $(\bar{\bP})_{[i,:]} = (\bI_r + \B)_{[i,:]}/\|(\bI_r + \B)_{[i,:]}\|_1$, where $\B\overset{iid}{\sim} {\rm Unif}[0, 1/2]$.
 Let $\bP_2$ be randomly generated as a low-rank matrix in a way to ensure the lumpability of the overall Markov chain.
 It can be verified that the Markov chain with transition matrix $\bP$ generated from above is lumpable with respect to a partition of $r$ groups.
 For various values of $r,p,k$, we test the spectral lumpable partition method (Algorithm\ \ref{alg-lump}) on sample paths of length $n = {\rm round}(kpr\log^2(n))$.
 For each parameter setting, we repeat the experiment for 1000 independent trials and compute the averaged misclassification rates.
 The results are plotted in Figure \ref{fig:s4}, and they are consistent with the theoretical results in Section \ref{sec:lumpable}.